111 E 4th Avenue

 In all honesty, even the most mediocre dim sum in the Bay Area is better than the best dim sum in Orange County.
 Frankly, there isn't a place I'd really go for dim sum in OC when I'm hankering for some.
 HK Causeway Bay is another example of the tons of dim sum restaurants available in the Bay Area, and in San Mateo alone, there are at least a handful which does the job when you've got that craving for some BBQ pork buns or har gow.

 I came here with my aunt, uncle and cousins.
-We ordered quite a few dim sum items as well as some specials including a bamboo pith with Shanghai bok choy in broth with goji berries, steamed tripe served with a special soy sauce and a rice vermecelli with bean sprouts and
+We ordered quite a few dim sum items as well as some specials including a bamboo pith with Shanghai bok choy in broth with goji berries, steamed tripe served with a special soy sauce and a rice vermecelli with bean sprouts and fried anchovies (they call it silver fish here) and a fried sweet potato dusted with salty egg yolk.

 Dim sum comprised of the usual offerings: bbq pork buns, har gow, chicken's feet, w